vasyl1312/first_pet/README.md

 3. Session in DB, hidding buttons 'edit' 'add to cart' for non-authenticated user
 4. Secure routes, that means, when non-auth user try to go on routes like card
 5. Add middleware for user, and logout routes move to main routes
+6. When the user is logged in, save the session

+`Work with email`

+7. Object configuration(create file with constants)